 10) Session Review via option 1 or 2 below:

-- Video Session Review: Applicant send a good quality video recording of a 50-60 minute AF-EMDR Session session with a client, peer, colleague, or another certification candidate to a Certification Reviewer with the required evaluation form provided in the application packet.
+- Video Session Review: Applicant sends a good quality video recording of a 50-60 minute AF-EMDR session with a client, peer, colleague, or another certification candidate to their consultant with the required evaluation form provided in the application packet.
 The recording must show the faces (profile view is fine) of both the client and the therapist.
 If the video is with a client, the applicant should provide a signed permission form from the client in the packet they send.

 Video AND LIVE SESSION EVALUATION AND FEEDBACK

-- The Reviewer will assess the skill level of the applicant according to the lists of competencies
+- The consultant will assess the skill level of the applicant according to the lists of competencies.

 - If the applicant does not satisfy the required competencies, they can submit another video session or do another live session.
-If after two attempts the applicant has not mastered the competencies, the Reviewer will make recommendations for additional consultation or training
+If after two attempts the applicant has not mastered the competencies, the consultant will make recommendations for additional consultation or training.

 - A Certified AF-EMDR Therapist must apply for recertification within 30 days of the expiration of their original certification date as listed on their certificate.